 - 6 skins for Missouri’s professional sports franchises – Kansas City Chiefs (NFL), Kansas City Royals (MLB), Saint Louis Blues (NHL), Sporting Kansas City (MLS), Saint Louis City SC (MLS), and Saint Louis Cardinals (MLB)

-Residents and visitors of Missouri will be able to punt on a wide range of regular sports events.
-The bill will also authorize wagering on esports contests.
-Straight bets, teasers, parlays, props, over-under, exchange, and in-play betting will be available.
+Residents and visitors of Missouri would be able to place wagers on a wide range of regular sports events.
+The bill would also authorize wagering on esports contests.
+Straight bets, teasers, parlays, props, over-under, exchange, and in-play betting would be available.

 Conclusion

-With 13 commercial casinos operating within state lines, Missouri already has a mature gaming industry that generates nearly a billion in annual tax revenue for education and various social programs.
-Online daily fantasy sports are the only legal form of interactive gaming at the moment, but this is about to change soon with the anticipated passage of the sports betting bill we mentioned earlier.
+With 13 commercial casinos operating within state lines, Missouri already has a mature gaming industry that generates nearly $1 billion in annual tax revenue for education and various social programs.
+Online daily fantasy sports are the only legal form of interactive gaming at the moment, but this is expected to change with the anticipated passage of the sports betting bill discussed earlier.
 There was also a recent push for the legalization of video lottery terminals, which, if approved, will enable Missouri to capture additional tax revenue and further expand its industry.